 During early development (28 hpf), rbfox1 is expressed in spinal cord and hindbrain lateral neurons (Figure 1A).
 At later developmental stages (2-5 dpf) rbfox1 expression is widespread in the mid- and hindbrain (Figure 1A).
-These findings are in line with previous published data 25.
+These findings are in line with previous published data 27.
 Furthermore, we found that during development rbfox1 is also expressed in the heart, in line with what has previously been described elsewhere 19.

 In adult fish, rbfox1 is expressed along the entire rostro-caudal brain axis.
 In the pallial region of the forebrain, rbfox1 is expressed in the glomerular (GL), external (ECL) and internal (ICL) cellular layers of the olfactory bulbs (Figure 1B - a, a').
 More caudally, rbfox1 is expressed in the dorsal telencephalic area (D) and in the dorsal (Vd), lateral (VI) and ventral (Vv) nuclei of ventral telencephalic area (Figure 1B - a, b).
-In the diencephalon, rbfox1-expressing cells have been detected in the ventral habenular nucleus (HaV), and in the anterior (A) and ventromedial (VM) thalamic nuclei (Figure 1B - c). rbfox1 is also expressed in the periventricular layer of the thalamic and hypothalamic areas including the ventral part of the periventricular nucleus of posterior tuberculum (TPp), the anterior tuberal nucleus (ATN), and the ventral zone of the periventricular hypothalamus (Hv) (Figure 1B - d, d'').
-In the midbrain, rbfox1 has been detected in the periventricular grey zone (PGZ) and in the torus longitudinalis (TL) (Figure 1B - d, d', e).
+In the diencephalon, rbfox1-expressing cells have been detected in the ventral habenular nucleus (HaV), and in the anterior (A) and ventromedial (VM) thalamic nuclei (Figure 1B - c). rbfox1 is also expressed in the periventricular layer of the thalamic and hypothalamic areas including the ventral part of the periventricular nucleus of posterior tuberculum (TPp), the anterior tuberal nucleus (ATN), and the ventral zone of the periventricular grey zone (PGZ) and in the torus longitudinalis (TL) (Figure 1B - d, d', e).
 Finally, in the hindbrain rbfox1 expression is observed in the lateral division of the valvula cerebelli (Val) (Figure 1B - e).

-No differences were observed in rbfox1 expression between TU and TL backgrounds (Supplementary Figure 3) at either larval or adult stages.
+No differences were observed in rbfox1 expression between TU and TL backgrounds (Supplementary Figure 4) at either larval or adult stages.

-rbfox1sa15940/sa15940 zebrafish do not express rbfox1 and do not show alterations in the expression of the other rbfox genes
+rbfox1^{sa15940/sa15940} zebrafish do not express the complete rbfox1 mRNA sequence and do not show alterations in the expression of the other rbfox genes

-The first mutant line that we characterised, $rbfox1^{sa15940}$ (A>T, Chr3:28068329, GRCz11), has an intronic point mutation at the -2 position of the 3' acceptor splicing site before the second/third exon of all but one of the annotated rbfox1 zebrafish isoforms (Figure 2).
-Through RT-qPCR, we observed a strongly decreased level of rbfox1 expression in both homozygous and heterozygous $rbfox1^{sa15940}$ mutants (93% and 43% respectively) compared to WT (mean HZ = 0.47; mean HOM = 0.07, WT vs. HOM: p = 0.0002, Figure 2).
+The first mutant line that we characterised, rbfox1^{sa15940} (A>T, Chr3:28068329, GRCz11), has an intronic point mutation at the -2 position of the 3' acceptor splicing site before the second/third exon of all but one of the annotated rbfox1 zebrafish isoforms (Supplementary Figure 1), which would cause that this exon is skipped during the splicing process and a shorter and aberrant rbfox1 mRNA sequence produced.
+This mutation would cause the deletion of 81 aminoacids, which represent 22 to 54% of the original Rbfox1 protein isoforms, leading to a significant change in conformation that would affect the functionality of the mutant protein.
+By RT-qPCR, we observed a strongly decreased level of the expression of the rbfox1 exon situated after the intronic point mutation in both homozygous and heterozygous rbfox1^{sa15940} mutant adult brains

+(93% and 43% respectively) compared to WT (mean HZ = 0.47; mean HOM = 0.07, WT vs. HOM: p = 0.0002, Figure 2A).
+We also observed a decreased level of the expression of this rbfox1 exon in both homozygous and heterozygous rbfox1^{sa15940} mutant 3dpf larvae (80% and 38% respectively) compared to WT (mean HZ = 0.62; mean HOM = 0.20, WT vs. HOM: p = 0.0036, Figure 2D).
 These results suggest that this mutant line can be used to examine the effect of loss of rbfox1 function in zebrafish.